kpsaju/Data-Analysis-Projects/sales-insights/readme.md

 1.Formula to create norm_amount column

 `= Table.AddColumn(#"Filtered Rows", "norm_amount", each if [currency] = "USD" or [currency] ="USD#(cr)" then [sales_amount]*75 else [sales_amount], type any)`

+# Results and Insights

+The dashboard reveals:

+Who are the highest-value customers and products?

+Which cities or markets are underperforming?

+How has revenue changed month-over-month or year-over-year?

+Are sales more dependent on certain products or customers?